dngu7/honeycode/README.md

 # HoneyCode

-This repository is the official Pytorch implementation of HoneyRepo, a system that uses a Tree Recurrent Network (TRN) and recurrent neural networks (RNNs) to generate synthetic software repositories for cybersecurity deception.
+This repository is the official Pytorch implementation of HoneyCode, a machine learning system that uses a Tree Recurrent Network (TRN) and recurrent neural networks (RNNs) to generate synthetic software repositories for cybersecurity deception.

-The thesis describing this project can be found at TBA.
+This project implements the paper "HoneyCode: Automating Deceptive Software Repositories with Deep Generative Models" found @ TBA.

 ## Installation